danielamadori/PACO/README.md

     ```bash
     pip install -r requirements.txt
     ```
-2. Run the application:
+2. Run the PACO server:
     ```bash
-    cd src
-    python3 app.py
+    python3 src
     ```
+   Open a browser and navigate to `http://127.0.0.1:8000` to access the application via REST API.
+   The docs are available at `http://127.0.0.1:8000/docs`

+3. Run the jupyter notebook ì:
+    ```bash
+    jupyter notebook --port=8888
+    ```
-3. Open a browser and go to `http://127.0.0.1:8050` to view the app.
+4. Open a browser and go to `http://127.0.0.1:8080` and go to ServerNotebook to view the notebook.

 ### Using Docker